 We recommend that eSeaGrant users access the system, review submission requirements within it, and start to upload necessary documents well in advance of the submission deadline.
 This will give users the opportunity to obtain any necessary clarification or assistance before the deadline.
 The submission deadline will not be extended.

 Listed below are the requirements for a complete proposal package.
 Please use this as an inventory checklist to aid you in preparing the full proposal.

 The Project Narrative format and contents may vary, however proposals should include the information listed below.
-The project narrative MUST not exceed 12 pages (including: introduction, objectives, approach, illustrations, charts, tables, and figures).
+The project narrative MUST NOT exceed 12 pages (including the introduction, objectives, approach, illustrations, charts, tables, and figures).
 Proposals exceeding this size limit will not be reviewed.